 - Click the password box, type any random key.
 Select the entered random key with the mouse and type j.
 So we entered the first letter of the password.

 - Click the password box, type a random key.
 Again click and type a random key.
 Select the last two letters with your mouse and type the next valid key of your password.

-In this case we managed to enter 2 unwanted characters as against one in the first step.
+In this case, we managed to enter two unwanted characters as against one in the first step.

 Continue in a similar way to finish typing the password.
 You can choose any number of random characters between your password.